sheyijojo/Docker_CERT/3-Docker-engine-security/4-memory-allocation.md

 ## OOM - Out of Memory Exception
 If memory is out of a system it throws out this error
-- It starts killing proxcesses to free up memory
+- It starts killing processes to free up memory

 ## Restrict memory usage for a container
 docker container run --memory=512m webapp

-//It also allows the container to use the same amount of 512 memory as swap space if enabled on the host. ~ 1GB
+//It also allows the container to use the same amount of 512 memory as swap space if enabled on the host. ~ 1GB i.e total memory + swp == 1GB

 ## limit the amount of SWAP space
 docker container run --memory=512m --memory-swap=512m webapp